-The Capita Ultrafear is on our Best Park Snowboards for a good reason.
+The 2024 Capita Ultrafear Snowboard is a twin-tail snowboard perfect for anyone looking for a park-focused board.
+It has a 5.5/10 flex rating and is designed to be pressable, lightweight, durable, and feels very smooth to ride.
+The Ultrafear is on our Best Park Snowboards for a good reason.
 It is fantastic at hitting rails and jumps in the park.

 The Ultrafear is a three time winner of the Transworld Good Wood awards.
-This is my main freestyle snowboard for the 2022 season, so I wanted to share my review on how well it performs in the park as well as in other types of terrain.
+This has been my main freestyle snowboard for the past season, so I wanted to share my review on how well it performs in the park as well as in other types of terrain.

 Sizes Available: 147, 149, 151, 153, 153 Wide, 155, 155 Wide, 157

-Flex: Softer Side of Medium 4 out of 10 – Note that Capita calls this a 5.5 out of 10.
+Flex: It is on the softer side with a 4 out of 10 flex rating.
+Note that Capita calls this a 5.5 out of 10.
 It is softer than that.

 Main Reason I Bought This: It is a pressable / soft park board with positive camber that can still hold its own on jumps.

 - Perfect 4/10 flex – It is pressable and yet still perfect for jumps